Meet the team

 Carolyn is more likely to been seen out running than on a bike but she has dusted off her bike since joining the Carter Company and cycled with her family on some of our routes.
 In her spare time she likes jumping out of airplanes.
 Scary!

-Nicola joined our HQ team three years ago with lots of previous experience in the hotel and travel industry.
+Nicola joined our HQ team four years ago with lots of previous experience in the hotel and travel industry.
 She loves walking in the local area, with her dog Dylan, and as well as being ace with our hotel partners, Nicola also looks after our marketing and business development.
 Having recently cycled our Lochs and Glens Tour, she is now a huge fan of E-Bikes!

 Amy has a passion for nature and loves walking and exploring the local area.
 She is a keen writer using her exploits and surroundings as inspiration.
 Walking – or maybe running the West Highland Way, is on her To do list for this year.